 False clicks and opens generated by robots are a scourge for honest email marketers!
 But let's not kid ourselves, they are legitimate.
 They are the result of more or less rudimentary anti-spam filters which to protect the security of certain Internet users.
 This allows these filters to better understand which destination pages visitors are directed to after clicking on an email.
 It can also be used to check the content of email images.

-They are especially in B2BAnd even more so when sending campaigns to small and medium-sized businesses.
-Why is this so?
+Phantom openings and clicks especially in B2B deliverability,.
+Why is that?
 Because we spam filters in consumer e-mail services are much more advanced and are based on other types of data which they possess in far greater numbers.
 What's more, 2 phantom clicks on 4 emails sent to a company will pose a far greater statistical gap than 10 phantom clicks on 10,000 emails sent to a consumer e-mail service.

 B2B campaigns are inherently much more granularIn a B2C campaign, the first 4 deliverability destinations often account for more than 80% of emails sent.